Corporate Governance

 Basic remuneration Bonus Share-based compensation Total

-The aforementioned includes one Audit & Supervisory Board member who retired at the conclusion of the 100th General Meeting of Shareholders held on June 22, 2022.
+The aforementioned includes one Director and one Audit & Supervisory Board member who retired at the conclusion of the 101th General Meeting of Shareholders held on June 20, 2023.

 Director Company Stock Ownership Guidelines